 Richmond, VA, has to deal with plenty of ocean-based humidity on a yearly basis.
 Rising humidity outside of your home is one thing, though.
 Rising humidity inside your home is another beast entirely.
-As your barometer ticks upward, you can start to endure more than unexpected discomfort in your home.
+As your barometer or hygrometer ticks upward, you can start to endure more than unexpected discomfort in your home.
 High levels of humidity in your crawl space, in particular, can lead to significant damage both in that space and throughout the rest of your home.

 The good news is that you can take steps to control the degree of humidity in your crawl space—and the rest of your home—has to deal with.
 You can reach out to area professionals at any time to schedule a crawl space inspection or discuss the other reasons you may be enduring an unusual amount of internal humidity in your home.